Local utility office

 Likely fail trigger

-Using a vendor outside the authority-backed registry can break the paper trail Austin expects.
+Using a service company outside the published registry can break the paper trail Austin expects.

 Next action